xpavlic4/book-extracts/sports/golf/no laying up podcast.md

+# Hunter Maham
+* it's important to have someone who can trust when you are young and have money
+* works with Sean Foley right now
+* ball-striking is the most important thing in golf
+* someone has many swing thoughts, DJ is very fluid, Bryson likes to takes everything into account

+# NLU Podcast, Episode 404, Chip Beck
+* all good players have someone with great athleticism in the family genes

 # NLU Podcast, Episode 408, Players preview
 * Kevin Na would give Tony Finau a hint: just be more agressive
 * there are statisticians on the tour and they they tell you it is better to miss left here when the flag is here on every course